Mio812/comp6713-medqa/README.md

 ## 10. Engineering Decisions

-### Unified data schema

-All three loaders return the same `{question, context, answer, answer_type, source}` dictionary, so the evaluation loop, CLI, and Gradio demo are backend-agnostic.
-Adding a fourth model requires only implementing `predict(question, context) -> dict`.
+A few design choices that are worth calling out in more detail.

+### 4-bit quantisation (NF4)

+Full float16 inference of Qwen2.5-14B requires about 28 GB VRAM.
+NF4 quantisation with double quantisation (BitsAndBytes) reduces this to about 9 GB with an empirical accuracy drop below 2%, so the model runs on a single consumer GPU.
+Inference throughput is slightly lower than fp16 but not a bottleneck at our evaluation scale.

 ### No end-to-end RAG fine-tuning

 End-to-end RAG training requires differentiable retrieval and large batches of `(question, supporting documents, answer)` triples.
-Our combined dataset of ~21k samples is insufficient for stable joint training.
-The current design (fixed retriever, fixed LLM) remains reproducible and interpretable.

-### ChromaDB over FAISS

-ChromaDB persists the index to disk automatically.
-FAISS requires manual serialisation and re-loading logic.
-At our scale (~62k chunks), ChromaDB's HNSW index provides millisecond retrieval with no perceptible latency difference from FAISS, while reducing boilerplate.

-### 4-bit quantisation (NF4)

-Full float16 inference of Qwen2.5-14B requires about 28 GB VRAM.
-NF4 quantisation with double quantisation (BitsAndBytes) reduces this to about 9 GB with an empirical accuracy drop below 2%, making the model runnable on a single consumer GPU.

-### Greedy decoding (`do_sample=False`)

-Greedy decoding is deterministic: the same input always produces the same output.
-This is required for reproducible evaluation.
-Sampling-based decoding (nucleus sampling, beam search) would introduce variance across runs and make metric comparisons unreliable.
+Our combined dataset of ~21k samples is too small for that to be stable, so the retriever and LLM are both kept fixed.
+This also made the ablation in §9.5 clean to interpret — each component is toggled in isolation.

+### Two-stage retrieval (bi-encoder + cross-encoder)

+BGE-M3 encodes query and document independently, so retrieval is a vector dot product and scales to millions of documents in milliseconds.
+BGE-reranker then encodes the `(query, document)` pair jointly, allowing attention between the two inputs at the cost of O(n) forward passes.
+Running both in sequence is the standard RAG pattern at this scale; we retrieve 10 with the bi-encoder and hand the reranker the shortlist.
+Near-cross-encoder accuracy at near-bi-encoder speed.

 ### Answer-type-conditioned prompting

-Without it the LLM writes full sentences and scores EM near 0.02 on PubMedQA (gold label is the single token `yes`).
-Fixing the prompt keeps EM directly comparable across all three backends.
-The three templates (yesno / factoid / free) map onto the three gold-answer formats in the datasets.
+Without this the LLM writes full sentences on PubMedQA and scores EM near 0.02 (the gold label is the single token `yes`).
+Switching between yes/no, factoid, and free-form templates based on `answer_type` keeps EM directly comparable across all three backends.
+The three templates map cleanly onto the three gold-answer formats in the datasets.

-### Two-stage retrieval (bi-encoder + cross-encoder)

-- Bi-encoder (BGE-M3): encodes query and document independently.
-Retrieval is a vector dot product, scalable to millions of documents in milliseconds.
-- Cross-encoder (BGE-reranker): encodes the `(query, document)` pair jointly, allowing attention to flow between both inputs.
-More accurate but slower (O(n) forward passes).

-Using both stages in sequence gives near-cross-encoder accuracy at near-bi-encoder speed for the top-10 candidates.

-### scispaCy + UMLS over general NLP tools

-General-purpose NER tools (spaCy `en_core_web_lg`) are not trained on biomedical text and frequently miss or misclassify medical entities. `en_core_sci_lg` is trained on biomedical literature and directly supports UMLS linking, providing canonical concept IDs without any external API or registration.
+### Smaller choices

+- Unified `{question, context, answer, answer_type, source}` schema across all three loaders, so evaluation / CLI / Gradio are backend-agnostic.
+- ChromaDB over FAISS: at ~62k chunks the recall and latency are indistinguishable; ChromaDB just auto-persists the index, saving us some boilerplate.
+- Greedy decoding (`do_sample=False`) for deterministic outputs — required for clean metric comparisons.
+- scispaCy (`en_core_sci_lg`) + UMLS for entity linking, instead of general-purpose NER, because medical entities aren't well covered by the standard spaCy models.

 ---